-· NEUROLOGICAL DISORDERS GROUP 1 ENTITLEMENT ODL - CAR, M/CYCLE GROUP 2 ENTITLEMENT VOC - LGV/PCV INTRACRANIAL PRESSURE MONITORING DEVICE Inserted by Burr hole surgery.
+NEUROLOGICAL DISORDERS GROUP 1 ENTITLEMENT GROUP 2 ENTITLEMENT ODL - CAR, M/CYCLE VOC - LGV/PCV INTRACEREBRAL ABSCESS/ SUBDURAL EMPYEMA One year off driving.
+Refusal or revocation.
+Very high prospective risk of seizure(s).
+May consider licensing if 10 years seizure-free from treatment.
+HYDROCEPHALUS If uncomplicated, Till 70 licence retained Can be issued with a licence if uncomplicated and no associated neurological problems.
+INTRAVENTRICULAR SHUNT OR EXTRAVENTRICULAR DRAIN Insertion or revision of upper end of ventricular shunt or extra-ventricular drain.
+6 months off .
+Can then be relicensed when there is no debarring residual impairment likely to affect safe driving.
+Individual assessment.
+NEUROENDOSCOPIC PROCEDURES, eg. III rd ventriculostomy 6 months off.
+Can then be relicensed when there is no debarring residual impairment likely to affect safe driving.
+Individual assessment.
+INTRACRANIAL PRESSURE - MONITORING DEVICE Inserted by Burr hole surgery.
 The prospective risk from the underlying condition must be considered.
 The prospective risk from the underlying condition must be considered.
-NEUROENDOSCOPIC PROCEDURES May require up to 6 months off driving.
-Will require individual assessment.
-IMPLANTED ELECTRODES: DEEP BRAIN STIMULATION FOR MOVEMENT DISORDER If no complications from surgery and seizure free, fitness can be assessed on residual symptomatology.
-If no complications from surgery, seizure free and underlying condition non-progressive, fitness can be assessed on any residual symptoms.
-IMPLANTED MOTOR CORTEX STIMULATOR FOR PAIN RELIEF If aetiology of pain is non-cerebral e.g. trigeminal neuralgia, 6 months off following implantation.
-If the aetiology is cerebral e.g. stroke, driving to cease for the 12 month period following surgery.
-Refuse or revoke
+IMPLANTED ELECTRODES: DEEP BRAIN STIMULATION FOR MOVEMENT DISORDER OR PAIN If no complications from surgery and seizure free, can drive when there is no debarring residual impairment likely to affect safe driving.
+If no complications from surgery, seizure free and underlying condition non-progressive, fitness to drive can when there is no debarring residual impairment likely to affect safe driving.
+IMPLANTED MOTOR CORTEX STIMULATOR FOR PAIN RELIEF If aetiology of pain is non-cerebral e.g. trigeminal neuralgia, 6 months off.
+If the aetiology is cerebral e.g. stroke, 12 month off.
+Can then drive when there is no debarring residual impairment likely to affect safe driving.
+Refusal or Revocation.